DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Example: source analysis of somatosensory evoked potentials

 Using a \SI{3}{\tesla} MRI scanner (Siemens Medical Solutions, Erlangen, Germany), T1-weighted and T2-weighted MRI sequences were measured.
-Based on these MRI images, a six-compartment voxel segmentation has been constructed, distinguishing between skin, skull compacta, skull spongiosa, csf, gray matter and white matter using SPM12\footnote{\url{http://www.fil.ion.ucl.ac.uk/spm/software/spm12}} via Fieldtrip\footnote{\url{http://fieldtriptoolbox.org}}, FSL\footnote{\url{https://fsl.fmrib.ox.ac.uk/fsl}} and internal Matlab routines.
+Based on these MRI images, a six-compartment voxel segmentation has been constructed, distinguishing between skin, skull compacta, skull spongiosa, csf, gray matter and white matter using SPM12 (\url{http://www.fil.ion.ucl.ac.uk/spm/software/spm12}) via FieldTrip \cite{Oostenveld2011}, FSL \cite{Jenkinson2012} and internal Matlab routines.
 We extracted surfaces from this voxel segmentation to distinguish between the different tissue compartments.
 To smooth the surfaces while maintaining the available information from the voxel segmentation, we applied an anti aliasing algorithm created for binary voxel images presented in \cite{Whitaker2000}.
-The resulting smoothed surfaces are represented as level-set functions.
+The resulting smoothed surfaces are represented as level-set functions and are available from \cite{Piastra2020}.
 The digitized electrodes were registered to the head surface using landmark-based rigid parametric registration.
 Especially in occipital and inferior regions, due to the lying position of the subject during MRI measurement, the gray matter compartment touches the inner skull surface.
-From \figurename~\ref*{fig:duneuro_example_butterfly_topography} we see a clear dipolar pattern in the topography plot.
-To estimate the location of the dipole, we performed a single dipole scan using a normal-constraint for dipole orientation on the source space, i.e., a set of source locations within the gray matter compartment \cite{Haemaelaeinen1993}.
+From Fig~\ref{fig4} we see a clear dipolar pattern in the topography plot.
+To estimate the location of the dipole, we performed a single dipole deviation scan using a normal-constraint for dipole orientation on the source space, i.e., a set of source locations within the gray matter compartment \cite{Haemaelaeinen1993}.
 The source space is created using a weighted sum of level-set functions for gray and white matter as $\alpha\Phi_{\text{wm}}+(1-\alpha)\Phi_{\text{gm}}$ with $\alpha=0.8$.
-The resulting level-set function for the source space was discretized using the marching cubes algorithm presented in \cite{Engwer2017a}, which resulted in \num{269417} source locations.
+The resulting level-set function for the source space was discretized using the marching cubes algorithm presented in \cite{Engwer2017a}, which resulted in \num{256134} source locations.
 For each location, we computed the dipole orientation normal to the surface of the source space.
-Note that there was no manual interaction or modification of the surfaces obtained by this process.

-\figurename~\ref*{fig:duneuro_example_surfaces} shows the skin, skull and gray matter surfaces and the electrode positions as well as the source space that was used in the example computation.
+Fig~\ref{fig5} shows the skin, skull and gray matter surfaces and the electrode positions as well as the source space that was used in the example computation.